2600hz/kazoo/applications/crossbar/doc/notifications.md

 In addition to the JSON data, templates in various formats can be uploaded (such as from a WYSIWYG tool).
 Currently supported are plaintext and HTML documents.

-The `marcos` object is a per-template, system-defined set of macros you can use in your templates.
+The `macros` object is a per-template, system-defined set of macros you can use in your templates.
 You cannot configure this via the API.

 ## Crossbar